 - Life Insurance.
 You may use life insurance to make a gift, either by designating the Community Foundation as the beneficiary or a contingent beneficiary, or by donating the policy itself.
 If the policy is donated, you will normally be entitled to an income tax deduction for the current value of the policy and for any premiums you continue to pay.

 - Retirement Account.
-Make a charitable gift directly from your individual retirement account without incurring the heavy income and estate tax costs otherwise resulting from IRA withdrawals.
+Make a charitable gift directly from your individual retirement account without incurring the heavy income or estate tax costs otherwise resulting from retirement account withdrawals.

 Other more complex giving techniques include gifts of real estate with retained use for life, charitable gift annuities and charitable remainder trusts.
 We welcome questions about these possibilities and look forward to working with your professional advisors if one of these techniques is the best way to meet your needs.
 Contact us for more information or to start planning your legacy to the people of the Wet Mountain Valley.